for Veterans and the Public

 Just Diagnosed Resources

-- Questions to Ask Your Doctor about Your Diagnosis
+- Questions to Ask Your Doctor about Your HIV Diagnosis

 A list of questions to print out and bring to your medical appointment.